 The reasons for incomplete take-up of benefits operated through income tax systems are rather different than those operated through more conventional program applications.
 In tax benefit (credit) programs, stigma and program operator error are presumably less important than information and application costs, but the costs are mostly those in filing taxes themselves than in taking up the benefit after having filed.
-Some countries are better than others at assisting low-income individuals to file their taxes, including countries where the tax authorities prepare a sample return themselves or otherwise provide detailed assistance to individuals.
-The USA is more laissez-faire in this regard, mostly relying on low-income families to acquire information themselves and to find tax preparers for assistance on their own which, combined with the lack of a national registry where low-income families can be separately identified, leads many not to file (the US tax authorities do offer free filing assistance but it is little used [Goldin et al. 2022]).
+Some countries are better than others at assisting low income individuals to file their taxes, including countries where the tax authorities prepare a sample return themselves or otherwise provide detailed assistance to individuals.
+The U.S. is more laissez-faire in this regard, mostly relying on low income families to acquire information themselves and to find tax preparers for assistance on their own which, combined with the lack of a national registry where low income families can be separately identified, leads many not to file.17